14 die when truck collides with hockey team’s bus in Canada

 “It’s a horrible accident, my God,” Opp said.

+Dramatic images from the scene appeared to show the bus torn in two by the force of the impact.
+Debris was scattered on the highway, and a large tractor-trailer lay overturned on the pavement.

+The tragedy brought to mind an accident in 1986, when the Swift Current Broncos team bus slid off an icy highway and crashed in late December, killing four players.

-The Broncos are a close-knit team from the small city of Humboldt, Saskatchewan, which has a population of about 6,000.
-Many gathered at the community center attached to the hockey arena there after word of the horrific crash began to circulate.
+The Humboldt Broncos are a close-knit team from the small city of Humboldt, Saskatchewan, which has a population of about 6,000.
+Many gathered at the community center at the hockey arena there after word of the horrific crash began to circulate.

+Humboldt Mayor Rob Muench, wearing a green and yellow Broncos team jersey, hugged people Saturday morning as they came to the Elger Petersen Arena in the Saskatchewan town to comfort each other and learn more.

 “It’s overwhelming.
-It’s been tough on everybody,” Humboldt Mayor Rob Muench said in a phone interview.
+It’s been tough on everybody,” Muench said in a phone interview.
 “We’re a small community, some of those kids have been on the team for a number of years.
 A lot grew up in the community and everybody knows each other.”

 “Hockey was what brought us all together and we had two communities that were rivals in the rink.
 To find out that it was their first responders that aided our boys just warms your heart,” the mayor said as his voice cracked.